diamondburned/dissent/README.md

 ### Dependencies

-gtkcord4 needs GTK4 and optionally libcanberra.
+gtkcord4 needs GTK4, gobject-introspection, and optionally libcanberra.
 If compiling, then the library headers are also required.

 ### Pre-built Binary